Virus Restrictions Return In Spain As Infections Soar - UrduPoint

 Virus Restrictions Return In Spain As Infections Soar

-The northeastern region of Catalonia is expected to later on Wednesday ask the courts for permission to impose a nightly curfew in its hardest-hit cities, including Barcelona.
+The northeastern region of Catalonia on Wednesday asked the courts for permission to impose a nightly curfew in its hardest-hit cities, including Barcelona.

 It is following in the footsteps of the neighbouring region of Valencia which has already received the green light to restore a curfew in 32 towns.